alagbamoses-era/Data-Visualization/README.md

 ## Instructions

-Your tasks are to do the following:
+The following tasks are carried out:

 * Before beginning the analysis, check the data for any mouse ID with duplicate time points and remove any data associated with that mouse ID.